Hip Pain & Injury

 Hip Pain Treatment

-At PhysioWorks, we have several highly skilled physiotherapists with a special interest in hip pain and joint injury.
 In the past, most hip joint conditions have often been treated with only short-term aims in mind. e.g. cortisone injections or painkillers.
-This is inadequate.
+This is inadequate, especially for the troublesome or recurring hip pain sufferer.
 Your health care practitioner should be providing you with patient education regarding your condition and combining with exercise and /or manual therapy as per the Clinical Practice Guidelines.
 (Cibulka et al., 2017)